remult/remult/misc/public-api.md

   relations(item: entityType): RepositoryRelations<entityType>
 }
 //[ ] GroupByResult from TBD is not exported
-//[ ] sumFields from TBD is not exported
-//[ ] averageFields from TBD is not exported
-//[ ] minFields from TBD is not exported
-//[ ] maxFields from TBD is not exported
-//[ ] distinctCountFields from TBD is not exported
 //[ ] UpsertOptions from TBD is not exported
 //[ ] entityEventListener from TBD is not exported export type RepositoryRelations<entityType> = {